Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html will copy all html files for the current working directory to the parent directory.

-100-lets_move will move all files starting with uppercase to the /tmp/u directory
+100-lets_move will move all files starting with uppercase to the /tmp/u directory 101-clean_emacs will delete all files ending with ~ in the working directory